 Partner Juan Carlos Rocha leads things in Bogotá as Colombia’s country manager, while fellow Colombian Martín Acero directs operations across the three countries as the managing partner for the regional firm.
 Members of PPU’s regional management board include Chile's Carlos Alberto Reyes, Jorge Di Terlizzi in Colombia and Walker Villanueva in Lima.
 The board also includes from Uría Menéndez partners Salvador Sánchez-Terán and Luis de Carlos.

-PPU’s Colombian offices are in the capital Bogotá and the bustling port city of Barranquilla on the Caribbean coast.
-PPU’s regional presence reaches Santiago and Lima too.
+PPU has Colombian offices in Bogotá and the busy port city and growing business hub of Barranquilla.
+PPU’s regional presence extends to Santiago and Lima as well.

 PPU benefits from Uría Menendez’s far-reaching connections, which connects it to some of the most world-renown players, including Slaughter & May LLP in the United Kingdom, Marval, O’Farrell & Mairal in Argentina and Mexican law firm Galicia.